Injected420/icons8-docs/docs/faq/icons-api.md

     <summary>
       <h2>How Can I Purchase API Key?
 What is Included?</h2>
     </summary>
 <p>Paid option means you have to buy an access token or API key.
 The token is a short string code.
 You embed the token into your requests for searching and retrieval engines.
 The same token is used to access both engines.
-The requests are the actual, non-cached icons downloads.
+The requests are the actual, non-cached icon retrievals.
 You may not cache the requests on your side for the reasons of fair billing.
 Requests to search engine have no limit within any API plan.
 No matter how many retrieval requests you've purchased.
 You may pay for API license on <a href="https://icons8.com/buy/monthly-api-subscription" rel="nofollow">this page</a>.
 After we receive payment, we issue an API token for accessing our engines.</p>
    </details>

  </li>